 Baby blues are caused by an extreme change in a woman’s body after having a baby.
 While pregnant a woman’s body is producing many hormones that otherwise would not be, as soon as the woman has the baby the body abruptly stops producing those hormones causing a drop in hormonal levels.
 It’s a mild depression lasting a few hours, a few days, or even a few weeks.
 About 50% of woman that give birth experience baby blues.
 Symptoms can consist of feeling emotionally unstable ( i.e. crying, feeling mildly anxious and tense, feeling worried and not being able to sleep).

 Postpartum depression is the feeling of extreme sadness, feeling hopeless, and even worthlessness.
 Postpartum depression may also cause you to have difficulties caring for and bonding with your baby.
 The cause for PPD can be a combination of hormonal, biochemical, environmental, psychological, and genetic factors.
 Postpartum depression can last weeks up to years.

 What does the package include?

-A prenatal visit, placenta pick up, a placenta print, cord keepsake, the placenta capsules, a 2 ounce bottle of tincture, placenta drop off, 2 phone call check ins and a Life time of support.
+A prenatal consultation, placenta pick up at the hospital, a placenta print, cord keepsake, the placenta capsules, placenta delivery to the hospital, 2 phone call check ins and a Life time of support.
 If you have any questions or concerns you can call any time.
 I know what it’s like to be a new mom, so if you ever need someone to talk to I’m here for you.

 Do you offer other placenta services?